poyzn/heroes_api/README.md

 1. Clone the repo.

-2. Update the file with your database `config/database.yml`.
+2. Update the file with your databases `config/database.yml`.

 3. Run `db:setup` to init database.